-Winner of “The Sword & Laser: The Sequel” Contest, and part of The Sword & Laser Collection on Inkshares, The Animal in Man is a science-fiction novel disguised as epic fantasy.
-The story starts with swords-and-sorceries, but will ultimately become pure science-fiction - sub-stratospheric space platforms, mind-altering apparatuses, plasma cannons...
+Winner of “The Sword & Laser: The Sequel” Contest, and part of The Sword & Laser Collection on Inkshares, The Animal in Man saga is a series of science-fiction novels disguised as epic fantasy.
+The story starts in "Violent Mind" with swords and sorcery, but ultimately transforms into pure science-fiction with sub-stratospheric space platforms, mind-altering apparatuses, plasma cannons...
 And even a rickety underground train ride, for a sort of steampunk stopover along the way.

 Herbridia is a small world of anthropomorphic animals who talk, walk upright, and whose collective unconscious has just ’awoken’ after centuries of murdering each other.
 They’re struggling to put their weapons down and build some kind of society.
 On a lonely floating rock, lost in the darkness of space.
 But the beasts that claw within the deepest chambers of their hearts threaten to bring it all down before it can actually begin.
 In other words, it’s our story.
 The story of mankind.
 The Animal in Man.
 See?
 It’s also loosely based on the seminal text which has defined so much of my own life.
 I’m talking about Plato’s "Allegory of the Cave," because in this world of animal-people, nothing is ever what it seems to be.